-You can reach Horton plains through Bandarawela or Nuwara Eliya which is about 1 ½ hour drive.
-It is also possible to take the train up to the Ohiya Station and walk up to the plains which may take about 3-4 hours.
-But remember this is a uphill climb.
+You can reach Horton Plains through Bandarawela or Nuwara Eliya which is about 1½ hour’s drive.
+It is also possible to take the train up to the Ohiya Station and hike up to the plains which may take about 3-4 hours.
+But remember this is an uphill climb.
 There is no accommodation at the plains except two lodges and three camping sites which you must book beforehand.

 Sambar is the most common animal in the plains but wild boars and leopards too can be found in this area.

 |Foreign – Adults||USD 25|